Rules & regulations

 “The toughest lithium ion battery test there is”

-The Dutch government has recognized the risk of lithium ion battery fires and the need for effective extinguishing agents.
-They asked KIWA and the Royal Netherlands Standardization Institute to develop a technical guideline to test the suitability of portable fire extinguishers for lithium ion battery fires.
+The Dutch government recognized the growing risk of lithium-ion battery fires and the need for effective extinguishing solutions.
+In response, KIWA and the Royal Netherlands Standardization Institute developed the NTA 8133 guideline to evaluate the suitability of portable fire extinguishers for lithium-ion battery fires.

-In November 2021 this has resulted in the NTA 8133 (Nederlandse Technische Afspraak).
-The NTA 8133 is the first publication for lithium ion battery fires with medium capacities up to 600 Wh.
-Such chargeable batteries are to be found in handheld electronics, such as smartphones, laptops, electric tools, household equipment, portable medical equipment, toys, radio-controlled objects, drones and e-bikes.
+The NTA 8133, published in November 2021, became the first technical guideline specifically focused on lithium-ion battery fires with medium capacities up to 600 Wh.
+These rechargeable batteries are commonly found in smartphones, laptops, power tools, household equipment, medical devices, drones and e-bikes.

 The test procedure